How does this ministry relate to other ministries?

 - the insights and concerns of ministers working in neighbourhoods, parishes and congregations

 How do you become an MSE?

-- offering yourself for ordination/licensing/commissioning in one of the churches that acknowledges ministry in secular employment as part of its ministerial structure; and
+- by offering yourself for ordination/licensing/commissioning in one of the churches that acknowledges ministry in secular employment as part of its ministerial structure; and

 or by transferring to ministry in secular employment from another form of church ministry.